paduav/cyber-learn-tool/README.md

 ## Workflow design

-1. UI/Activity Input - Teacher input parameters for activity
+1. Frontend/Activity Input (Flask) - Teacher input parameters for activity
-2. Activity Database - The system would then communicate directly with our database
+2. Backend Processing (Python, app.py) - The python backend would process the request and prepare to send it to the database and AI
-3. AI Customization - The AI would analyze our database and find 1-3 activities that is most relevant to the initial parameters
+3. Database Ranking (SQLite3, models.py) - A database function would rank its activities based on the initial input
+4. Format for AI (formatter.py) - The ranked activities are then formatted into an input that the AI can easily understand and work with
-4. Final Activity Output - The AI tailors the activities to the teacher’s input parameters and outputs the final activities
+5. AI Customization (Gemini API) - The AI tailors the activities to the teacher’s input parameters and prepares a final lesson plan
+4. Final Activity Output - The final lesson plan is outputted and displayed on the frontend

 ## Tech Stack

-* Backend:
+* Backend: Python
-* Database:
+* Database: SQLite3
-* Frontend:
+* Frontend: Flask
-* AI Integration: GPTWrapper
+* AI Integration: Gemini API

 ## Team

-* Database Developer
+* Database Developer: Virgil Padua
-* Backend Developer
+* Backend Developer: Uday Annavarapu
-* Frontend Developer
+* Frontend Developer: Shaina Silawan